oracle-devrel/devo.tutorials/deploying-verrazzano-on-oke.md

   linkedin: https://www.linkedin.com/in/alimukadam/
 redirect_from: "/collections/tutorials/deploying-the-argo-project-on-oke/"
 ---
-{% img alignright assets/verrazzano-logo.png 400 400 "Verrazzano Logo" %}
+{% imgx alignright assets/verrazzano-logo.png 400 400 "Verrazzano Logo" %}

 Oracle recently released [Verrazzano](https://verrazzano.io/), an "end-to-end container platform to deploy cloud native and traditional applications in multi-cloud and hybrid environments."
 If that’s a lot to take in, it’s because Verrazzano, (v8o for short) packs a lot.
 In this post, we will explore deploying Verrazzano on [OKE (Oracle Container Engine)](https://docs.oracle.com/en-us/iaas/Content/ContEng/home.htm#top).